olepoeschl/NQueensFAF/README.md

 Insanely fast Solvers for the N queens problem, one for GPUs (definitely try this one) and one for CPUs.
 Also provides useful utilities for implementing custom N queens problem solving algorithms.
 Features are: <br>
-1) support GPU-computing and aslo CPU-Multithreading
+1) supports GPU-computing and also CPU-Multithreading
 2) automated distribution among multiple gpus (proportional to their performance)
 3) auto progress save and continuing from save file
 4) some advanced settings, see explanation of the command line usage